 - Specialized lenders: Several mortgage lenders specialize in loans for mobile and manufactured homes, and land as well if necessary.
 Specialized lenders are more familiar with the aspects of manufactured home purchases so they’re more willing to take applications for these loans.
 You’ll most likely need to work with a lender focused on the manufactured home market if you don't own the land or won't be permanently attaching the home to a foundation system.
 This type of lender would also be best if you're buying a home that isn't brand new, one that has had modifications done, or if you want to refinance an existing manufactured home debt.

 - Standard mortgage lenders: If you’re both buying a home and the land it sits on, and if the home is permanently installed on a foundation system, you’ll have an easier time borrowing with a standard mortgage lender.
 Many local banks, credit unions, and mortgage brokers can accommodate these loans.

 Get recommendations for good lenders from people you trust.
 Start with your real estate agent if you're not sure who to ask, or reach out to employees and residents at mobile home parks and people you know who have borrowed money to buy manufactured housing.

 Different Lenders, Different Rules

-Although some of the loans described above are backed by the U.S. government, lenders are allowed to set rules that are more restrictive than the government guidelines.
-Those “overlays” may prevent you from borrowing, but other banks might use different rules.
-That’s one more reason it pays to shop around—you need to find a lender with competitive costs, and you need to find a lender who will accommodate your needs.
+Although some of the loans described above are backed by the U.S. government, lenders are still allowed to set rules that are more restrictive than the government guidelines.
+Those “overlays” can prevent you from borrowing, but other banks might use different rules.
+It's another reason why it pays to shop around—you need to find a lender with competitive costs, and you need to find a lender who will accommodate your needs.